xXleowXx/gitlab-charts/doc/advanced/external-object-storage/aws-iam-roles.md

 will assume the IAM role that was created and verify that a STS token can be retrieved for accessing S3.
-The `AWS_ROLE_ARN` and `AWS_WEB_IDENTITY_TOKEN_FILE` variables are defined in the environment when IAM role annotation has been added to the pod and do not require that they be defined.
+The `AWS_ROLE_ARN` and `AWS_WEB_IDENTITY_TOKEN_FILE` variables are defined in the environment when IAM role annotation has been added to the pod and do not require that they be defined:

 ```shell
 /home/git/.local/bin/aws sts assume-role-with-web-identity --role-arn $AWS_ROLE_ARN  --role-session-name gitlab --web-identity-token file://$AWS_WEB_IDENTITY_TOKEN_FILE